Jury selection begins in SAC Capital's Steinberg criminal trial

-NEW YORK Jury selection got under way on Tuesday in the criminal trial of Michael Steinberg, a portfolio manager at Steven A. Cohen's SAC Capital Advisors hedge fund, accused of insider trading.
+NEW YORK Nov 19 Jury selection got under way Tuesday in the criminal trial of Michael Steinberg, a portfolio manager at Steven A. Cohen's SAC Capital Advisors hedge fund accused of insider trading.

-For much of the day, a federal judge in New York questioned potential jurors on everything from their views of Wall Street, the government and prior knowledge of the high-profile case.
+Over a three-hour period, a federal judge in New York questioned 34 of the 100 potential jurors on everything from their views of Wall Street, the government and prior knowledge of the high-profile case.

+Potential jurors included the chief executive of a boutique investment bank; a tax lawyer; a woman working in investor relations; a surgeon; an independent contractor; a hedge fund employee; and a real estate agent.

-None of the people under consideration had been formally picked by the end of the day.
-Jury selection was set to resume Tuesday morning before U.S. District Judge Richard Sullivan.
+None of the people under consideration had been formally picked for the jury when court broke for lunch.
+Jury selection was set to resume in the afternoon.

-"We will finish picking a jury tomorrow," Sullivan said in court.
-"I guarantee it."

-The final jury will consist of 12 jurors plus four alternates.
-Potential jurors include a tax lawyer, a receptionist, and, to the chagrin of Steinberg's lawyers, a onetime member of Occupy Wall Street.

 Steinberg, 41, is the highest-level employee at Cohen's hedge fund to face criminal charges and the first to face a jury.

-The trial comes two weeks after SAC Capital agreed to plead guilty and pay $1.2 billion (£743.68 million) to resolve insider trading charges.
+The trial comes two weeks after SAC Capital agreed to plead guilty and pay $1.2 billion to resolve insider trading charges.
 A federal judge is weighing whether to accept the firm's plea.

 He denies wrongdoing.
 Dell, which traded on the Nasdaq exchange, became privately held last month.